19hours/sg-statutes/Acts/Banking Act.md

 ### Minimum capital requirements

-9\.—(1) Subject to this Act, a bank shall not be granted or hold a licence unless —
+9\.—(1) Subject to this Act, a bank shall not be granted a licence unless —

 (a) in the case of a bank incorporated in Singapore, its paid-up capital is not less than $1,500 million or such other amount as may be prescribed, and its capital funds are not less than that amount; or